biosimulations/biosimulations/docs/users/creating-projects.md

 - How to plot the observables
 - How to export the observables to reports (e.g., CSV, HDF5)

 [runBioSimulations](https://run.biosimulations.org/utils/create-project) provides a simple web form for building COMBINE/OMEX archives with SED-ML files from model files (e.g., CellML, SBML).
-This tool support all of the model languages supported by BioSimulations.
+This tool supports all of the model languages supported by BioSimulations.

-Below are links to documentation about how to use SED-ML with specific model languages and a table of the URNs and URIs which should be used with SED-ML and OMEX manifests in COMBINE/OMEX archives.
+The table below provides links to documentation about how to use SED-ML with specific model languages, and provides the URNs and URIs that should be used with SED-ML and OMEX manifests in COMBINE/OMEX archives.

 | Language                                                                                                       | EDAM format    | SED-ML URN                    | COMBINE archive specification URI                       | MIME type                 | Extensions        |
 | ---------------------------------------------------------------------------------------------------------------|----------------|-------------------------------|---------------------------------------------------------|---------------------------|-------------------|